-Our clinical development program will provide us with a broad set of data and information about melflufen’s efficacy in various patient groups.
+Our clinical development program will provide us with a broad set of data and information about melflufen’s (INN melphalan flufenamide) efficacy in various patient groups.
 On June 30, 2020, we submitted a New Drug Application (NDA) to the US Food & Drug Administration (FDA) for accelerated approval based on final clinical data from the HORIZON study.

 The clinical development program

 We are currently conducting five clinical studies to characterize melflufen in multi-refractory multiple myeloma patients: OCEAN (OP-103), HORIZON (OP-106), ANCHOR (OP-104), BRIDGE (OP-107) and PORT (OP-109).

 The program will provide a clear picture of how melflufen can be used for relapsed refractory multiple myeloma (RRMM) patients in various stages of the disease.
 This has lowered the development risk and given rise to several potential paths for obtaining approval for melflufen.